Clinical-Microbiomics, CosmosID, DNASense, and MS-Omics have merged to form Cmbio. Please visit our new site cmbio.ioVisit cmbio.io

 19 February 2024by Manoj Dadlani

 In the intricate world of microbiology and bacterial identification, 16S sequencing plays a pivotal role.
-But a common query often perplexes scientists and enthusiasts alike: Is 16S sequencing RNA or DNA?
+But a common query often perplexes scientists and enthusiasts alike: Does 16S sequencing target RNA or DNA?

 Understanding 16S Sequencing: Is it DNA or rRNA?